meilisearch/documentation/guides/main_concepts/search.md

 [Faceted search](/guides/advanced_guides/faceted_search.md) is a feature provided out-of-the-box by MeiliSearch.
 It allows you to classify search results into categories and to build intuitive navigation interfaces.

+### Placeholder Search

+Placeholder returns documents sorted by the [ranking rules](/guides/advanced_guides/settings.md#ranking-rules) specified by the user, without any query words.
+It is compatible with facetting and filtering.

+To perform a placeholder search, simply ommit the query parameter.

 #### Example

 Here are a few examples of what can be achieved with the [search parameters](/guides/advanced_guides/search_parameters.md):